An official website of the United States government

-In 2021, Mesa Verde National Park was certified as the world's 100th International Dark Sky Park, in recognition of the park's ongoing efforts to preserve and protect the naturally dark skies.
+In 2021, Mesa Verde National Park was certified as the world's 100th International Dark Sky Park.
+This certification recognizes the past and ongoing efforts to protect the naturally dark skies.
 Mesa Verde sits at the center of the darkest skies remaining in the contiguous United States.
-The region's high elevation, arid climate, sparse population, and clear skies all contribute to exceptional stargazing opportunities.
+The region's high elevation, arid climate, sparse population, and clear skies contribute to exceptional stargazing opportunities.

 Milky Way Over Point Lookout